Juanma-Gutierrez/Juanma-Gutierrez/README_en.md

 ### Hello world!

-👋 I'm Juanma Gutiérrez, junior web application developer from Málaga (Spain).<br>
+👋 I'm Juanma Gutiérrez, junior web application developer from Málaga (Spain), 42 Málaga and IES Campanillas student.<br>
 👀 I'm interested in web development, web application development and frontend.<br>
 🌱 I'm currently in frontend training, web application development, HTML, CSS, Javascript, PHP, MySQL, Python, AWS, ...<br>
 💻 I'm looking to be able to collaborate as a junior developer to apply my knowledge.
 I like to create fast, easy to use and well-practiced web applications.